Belief and Beyond Belief

-Nearly all of the London Philharmonic Orchestra’s 2017 Royal Festival Hall concerts will form part of this Festival, the first half of which falls within this season brochure.
-Alongside these concerts (January–May 2017) there will be a wide range of additional events including performances, lectures, debates, and literary events programmed by Southbank Centre, including the first five of eight weekends covering the great questions surrounding our experiences of life – and death:
+Nearly all of the London Philharmonic Orchestra’s 2017 Royal Festival Hall concerts will form part of this Festival.
+Alongside these concerts (January – December 2017) there will be a wide range of additional events including talks, debates, performances and literary events programmed by Southbank Centre, across eight weekends covering the great questions surrounding our experiences of life – and death:

 - The Search for the Meaning of Life (20–22 January)